-In terms of internal economic stability, headline inflation in 2010 is projected to riserise to 3.4 percent per year (or within the range of 3.0 - 4.0 percent per year), as the global oil and agricultural prices are expected to rise following the recovery of the global economy.
-Unemployment rate is expected to resume its normal level at 1.3 percent of total labor force (or within the range of 1.0 - 1.5 percent of total labor force.)
-As for external stability, current account is projected to fall, yet still record a surplus of 3.3 percent of GDP (or within the range of 2.7 - 3.7 percent of GDP.)
-This is due to the fall in trade surplus to 7.8 billion USD (or within the range of 6.8 - 8.8 billion USD), as the value of import grows at the faster pace than export value.
+On internal economic stability, headline inflation in 2010 is projected to rise to 3.4 percent per year (or within the range of 3.0 - 4.0 percent per year) as global oil and agricultural prices are expected to rise in line with the recovery of the global economy.
+Unemployment rate is expected to further decline to its normal level at 1.3 percent of total labor force (or within the range of 1.0 - 1.5 percent of total labor force).
+As for external stability, current account is projected to decline from previous year, but still record a surplus of 3.3 percent of GDP (or within the range of 2.7 - 3.7 percent of GDP).
+This is due to lower trade surplus to 7.8 billion USD (or within the range of 6.8 - 8.8 billion USD), as the value of import grows at the faster pace than export value.
 Export value is projected to grow at 15.5 percent per year (or within the range of 14.5 - 16.5 percent per year) following the revival of the global economy and the rise in export price.
-Import value is forecasted to grow at 27.7 percent per year (or within the range of 26.7 - 28.7 percent per year), as domestic demand speeds up and import price rises.
+Import value is forecasted to grow at 27.7 percent per year (or within the range of 26.7 - 28.7 percent per year), as domestic demand picks up and import price rises.